theprab/CCH/README.md

 ## Installing the App

 Clone the repository through the following link [](https://github.com/theprab/CCH.git) for HTML or git@github.com:theprab/CCH.git for SSH.
 This was done through the VM so do so through your VM for access to necessary Ruby versions and environments.
+If you are installing the repository on your local disk and do not have Ruby and Rails on your machine, follow [these steps](https://gorails.com/setup/osx/11.0-big-sur) for Mac and use the RubyInstaller package [here](https://rubyinstaller.org/) for Windows.

+Keep in mind that this project requires Ruby version 2.7.2

 Use the following steps to complete cloning.